Hemanga-Hamal/Performance-Monitor/README.md

 RAM -> Total and Used

 TO DO
-Disk -> main drive, -> total storage and used storage Network -> Download and Upload speed
+Disk -> main drive -> total storage and used storage Network -> Download and Upload speed